06-create/blast_practical/README.md

 B.Tech Biotechnology | Aspiring Computational Biologist

-As a part of my first AI-based bioinformatics project, I explored BLAST — a powerful DNA search tool — to see how a DNA sequence can be matched to known organisms.
+As a part of my first bioinformatics project,
+I explored BLAST — a powerful DNA search tool — to see how a DNA sequence can be matched to known organisms.

 BLAST (Basic Local Alignment Search Tool) is like **Google for DNA**.